pcai/safe_query/README.md

 # SafeQuery

-Safely query stuff in ActiveRecord.
+Query things in ActiveRecord _safely_.

 ## Why

 To prevent unbounded resource consumption, we always want to limit how many rows can be returned from database fetches.

-Calls to `ActiveRecord::Relation#each` (without a LIMIT clause) are dangerous and should be avoided, because they can accidentally trigger an unpaginated database fetch for millions of rows, which can exhaust your web server or database resources.
-Exceptions to this rule should be carefully vetted.
+Calls to `ActiveRecord::Relation#each` (without a LIMIT clause) are dangerous and should be avoided, because they can accidentally trigger an unpaginated database fetch for millions of rows, exhausting your web server or database resources.

+In the worst case, this can present a denial-of-service vulnerability, so exceptions to this rule should be carefully vetted.

 Worse, it's common to hit this problem only in production, because development environments seldom contain enough database rows to highlight the issue.
 This makes it easy to write code that seems to work well, but fails when operating on a database with more data.

-This gem raises an exception whenever you attempt to call `ActiveRecord::Relation#each`, giving you the opportunity to catch and fix this before any unsafe code hits production.
+This gem raises an exception whenever you attempt to call `ActiveRecord::Relation#each` without a limit clause, giving you the opportunity to catch and fix this before any unsafe code hits production.

 ## How it works

-With this gem installed, Rails will throw an exception when you make an unsafe query:
+With this gem installed, Rails will throw an exception when you make an unsafe query.
+It will attempt to highlight the query and the code that triggered it:

 ![image](https://user-images.githubusercontent.com/222655/227005861-a9ab39cc-dfa9-4adc-8c30-e71bd2b73fb9.png)